umalabs/authorization-enhanced-mail-system/AEMS_500.md

 ## Key points

-* An email is comprised of resources (message and attachments) stored in a RESTful mailbox—an email-specific resource server.
+* An email is comprised of resources (message and attachments) stored in a resource mailbox—an email-specific resource server.
-* The email resources owned by the sender, stored in a sender’s RESTful mailbox, are temporarily shared with the recipient.
-Following a successful sharing process, a notification email with the email resource identifier is sent to the recipient through the standard email system.
+* The email resources owned by the sender, stored in a sender’s resource mailbox, are temporarily shared with the recipient.
+Following a successful sharing process, a notification email with the email resources identifier (resources URI) is sent to the recipient through the standard email system.
-* The recipient’s agent, which acts on behalf of the recipient, retrieves the notification email, gets delegated access using an authorization grant, and downloads the email resources from the sender’s RESTful mailbox.
-The downloaded data are stored in the recipient's RESTful mailbox.
+* The recipient’s resource retrieval agent, which acts on behalf of the recipient, gets the resources URI from the email application, gets delegated access from the sender authorization server using an authorization grant, and retrieves the email resources from the sender resource mailbox.
+The retrieved data are stored in the recipient resource mailbox.

-## Advantages over Current Mail System
+## Advantages over Standard Mail System

-* Security and Privacy: User correspondence takes place between RESTful mailboxes.
-The mailbox of the current email system is only used for the system (registration, notification) emails.
+* Security and Privacy: User correspondence takes place between resource mailboxes.
+The user mailbox of the standard mail system is only used for the system (registration, notification) emails.
 This architecture guarantees more control over potential security and privacy issues such as leakage of intellectual property or loss of confidential content.
-* Usability: The RESTful mailbox is decoupled from the email address.
-This allows a user with a single email address to use multiple RESTful mailboxes simultaneously.
-To separate official, business, personal, and healthcare correspondence, AEMS provides the flexibility for storing emails according to various criteria within an appropriate RESTful mailbox service provider.
+* Usability: The resource mailbox is decoupled from the user's email address.
+This allows a user with a single email address to use multiple resource mailboxes simultaneously.
+To separate official, business, personal, and healthcare correspondence, AEMS provides the flexibility to exchange email correspondence according to various criteria between appropriate resource mailbox service providers.
 * Platform: With the capability to store, locate, send and receive any content, including documents, images, audios, and videos, the proposed solution can be considered a promising platform for Content Services.

 ## References